Frequently Asked Questions (FAQ’s)

 For equipment violations, you must bring a copy of your citation and the modified vehicle to the Fairbanks Police Department for inspection at 911 Cushman Street.

-If you choose not to correct the defect, you may request an arraignment (see section on Optional Court Appearance) or pay the total amount due on your citation at the City Clerk’s Office.
-If you do not pay or correct your citation, a default judgment will be entered against you for the maximum fine permitted by law and a $10 surcharge, plus $50 in court and collection costs.
+If you choose not to correct the defect, you may request an arraignment (see section on Optional Court Appearance) or pay the total amount due at the City Clerk’s Office.
+If you do not pay or correct your citation, a default judgment may be entered against you for the maximum fine permitted by law and a $10 surcharge, plus $50 in court and collection costs.

 You must appear in court at the Rabinowitz Courthouse, 101 Lacey Street, Fairbanks, at the arraignment date and time indicated on the citation.
-There are serious consequences for failure to respond to a citation.
-Questions about your rights or appearance in court should be directed to: Alaska Court System, (907) 452-9238 or http://courts.alaska.gov/.
+There are serious consequences for failure to appear in court.
+Questions about your rights or the date of your hearing should be directed to: Alaska Court System, (907) 452-9238 or http://courts.alaska.gov/.

-2. Pay by mail.
-Mail payments to the City of Fairbanks, 800 Cushman Street, Fairbanks, AK 99701.
+3. Mail payments to the City of Fairbanks, 800 Cushman Street, Fairbanks, AK 99701.
 Checks and money orders must be made payable to the City of Fairbanks.
 Please DO NOT mail cash.

-4. Pay in person at the City Clerk’s Office (cash, check, money order, VISA and MasterCard are accepted).
+5. Pay in person at the City Clerk’s Office, 800 Cushman Street (cash, check, money order, VISA and MasterCard are accepted).
 Hours of operation are Monday-Friday from 8:00 am to 5:00 pm.
 Please note that payments accepted after 4:30 pm will be applied the following business day.

-The City Clerk’s Office may grant you an extension if contacted within 30 days of issuance of the citation.
-If you fail to pay or request an extension, a default judgment will be entered against you for the maximum fine permitted by law and a $10 surcharge, plus $50 in court and collection costs.
+The City Clerk’s Office may grant you an extension if your request is within 30 days of issuance of the citation.
+If you fail to pay or request an extension before the due date, a default judgment may be entered against you for the maximum fine permitted by law and a $10 surcharge, plus $50 in court and collection costs.
 In some cases, you may request that your full payment be assigned to your Alaska Permanent Fund Dividend.
 Please contact the City Clerk’s Office within 30 days of issuance of the citation for more information.